strapi/rfcs/rfcs/xxxx-template.md

 # Tradeoffs

-Even if I'm pretty confident that is a good decision for many of us, it is **opinionated**.
+- Even if I'm pretty confident that is a good decision for many of us, it is **opinionated**.
 This could be mitigated by adding more formats as targets like `png` or `jpeg`.

-What potential tradeoffs are involved with this proposal.

-- Complexity
-- Workload of implementation
-- Can this be implemented outside of Strapi's core packages
-- How does this proposal integrate with the current features being implemented
-- Cost of migrating existing Strapi applications (is it a breaking change?)
-- Does implementing this proposal mean reworking teaching resources (videos, tutorials, documentation)?
+- I don't know how computer intensive it is to do the transformation.

 # Alternatives